Skip to main content

 Primary relevance

-Most likely to be claimed.
-Repetitive strain in the hands and wrists, contact dermatitis from product exposure, lower-back and varicose-vein issues from prolonged standing, and respiratory irritation from chemicals are recurring conditions.
-For qualified hairdressers and barbers landing in the LBC, B, or B2 category, benefit periods to age 65 are typically available; for unqualified workers in D, the panel often restricts the benefit period.
+This is the cover hairdressers are most likely to claim on.
+Repetitive strain in the hands and wrists, contact dermatitis from product exposure, lower-back and varicose-vein issues from standing, and respiratory irritation from chemicals are recurring problems.
+For qualified hairdressers and barbers, income protection that pays through to retirement age is typically available.
+For unqualified workers, the period it pays for is often shorter, so the qualification and the insurer you choose both matter.

 TPD